 |Izod Impact||ft-lbs/in of notch||D256||1.2||0.7 – 0.9||1.4 – 1.8|

-Electrical and Electronics Applications: Nylon has a wide range of applications in electronics and electrical components.
+Electrical and Electronics Applications: Nylon has a wide range of electronics and electrical components applications.
 The material has to go through a test called GWIT and UL94.
-As nylon is a flame retardant, it has a huge advantage for being used in electrical products, especially in miniature and thin design applications.
+As nylon is a flame retardant, it has a huge advantage in electrical products, especially in miniature and thin design applications.

-Food Packaging: Nylon’s high usage in food packaging is due to its excellent puncture resistance, good barrier resistance to gases like oxygen, carbon dioxide, and other gases.
+Food Packaging: Nylon’s high usage in food packaging is due to its excellent puncture resistance and good barrier resistance to gases like oxygen, carbon dioxide, and other gases.

-Consumer Products: Salient properties like mechanical resistance, easy shaping, and colorability make it relevant for consumer products.
+Consumer Products: Salient properties like mechanical resistance, easy shaping, and colorability are relevant for consumer products.

-Automotive: It is mostly used in under the hood parts in automobiles.
-Features like good chemical and temperature resistance and excellent processability make it a prime alternative metal to be used in automotive parts.
+Automotive: It is mostly used in under-the-hood parts in automobiles.
+Features like good chemical and temperature resistance and excellent processability make it a prime alternative metal for automotive parts.

 2. PPS (polyphenylene sulfide) –